|

 step-by-step self-editing approach in The Frugal Editor and

-you'll submit like a pro." ~ Gregory
+you'll submit like a pro."

-A. Kompes, conference coordinator,
+A. Kompes, Las Vegas Writer's conference coordinator

 Great Little Last-Minute